jjgecon/Replication_Dickens_2022/README.md

     ```bash
     cd ./YOUR_PATH/replication-package-ECIN-Jan-2024-0042
     ```
-    - Make sure you Python 3.10 installed in your computer.
+    - Make sure Python 3.10 is installed on your computer.
 Try the following command and if you get a different return install `conda` or `mamba`.
     ```bash
         python --version
         > Python 3.10